rubyConsole/remote/CONTRIBUTING.md

 ## Security of files

 We use the `SHA512` protocol to save files on a server.
 Please generate a `SHA512` hash for as many variables as possible.
 We will check the code and correct if required some not `SHA512` hash generated variables and more.
-The variables value musn't contains `SHA512` hash generated values.
+The variables value musn't contains `SHA512` hash generated values